Fuel for the future generation and for sustainable environment

 In Paris Agreement of 2015, governments and business leaders across different countries have committed to work towards achieving a low carbon economy.
 Thus making the concept a global imperative priority of governments and companies as it has significant role in limiting global warming.
 197 countries worldwide have shown their consensus to gradually reduce the use of fossil fuels and CO2 emissions.
 This is to achieve carbon neutrality by 2050 and bring down global warming below 2°C by 2100.
 And to keep global warming within the acceptable level, the only way left is through deep decarbonisation.

 Companies operating in specific industries like transport, energy, etc have declared their vision to become carbon neutral by 2050.
-To realize this ambitious mission, key progress must be in sectors that share similar nature.
+So to realize this ambitious mission, key progress must be in sectors that share similar nature.
 This can be like longer asset lifespan, the complexity of electrification and high energy density.
 And as per the statistics, such sectors account for 32 per cent of the total carbon emissions.

 To meet the global temperature standards by the Paris Agreement and the UK government, “there should be reduction in carbon emission from transportation and power generation”.